kushyzee/100-days-of-code/log.md

 **Thoughts**: I practiced JavaScript objects and compared it to structures in C and dictionaries in python by building three different projects with those languages

+### Day 70: September 19.
+2022

+**Today's progress**: I learned about Destructuring objects in JavaScript

+**Thoughts**: Destructuring can be used to assign properties of an object to a variable.
+I am still struggling to figure out how it works, i will practice more about it later on